-CBT is a collaborative therapeutic approach that teaches clients important connections between thoughts, behaviours, emotions, and physical sensations.
+Cognitive Behaviour Therapy is a collaborative therapeutic approach that teaches clients important connections between thoughts, behaviours, emotions, and physical sensations.

-CBT is an evidence-based therapeutic approach and is considered the gold standard for many psychological disorders.
-CBT enables individuals to become aware of unhelpful thought patterns and challenge these thoughts.
+During CBT therapy, adolescents and adults will learn connections between their thoughts, feelings and behaviours.
+By learning these skills, Cognitive Behaviour Therapy enables individuals to become aware of unhelpful thought patterns and challenge these thoughts.
 This allows an individual to develop a more balanced perspective towards difficult and triggering situations.
 In doing so, people learn to see triggering situations from a variety of perspectives.

 Individuals often experience distress and catastrophic thoughts during exposure work.
 With enough practice and repeated exposure work, people will report that they can handle the difficult thoughts and feelings.
-This process is very important for ongoing change.
-Individuals will practice both in vivo (i.e., in real life) and imaginal exposure work as part of CBT.
+This process in CBT therapy is very important for ongoing change.
+Individuals will practice both in vivo (i.e., in real life) and imaginal exposure work as part of Cognitive Behaviour Therapy.

-The exploration of core belief work is also an important ingredient as it allows individuals to better understand what is driving their fears and unhelpful thought patterns.
-Individuals find these skills to be very powerful.
-They often allow for insight into what fuels difficult reactions in a variety of situations.
+The exploration of core belief work is also an important skill in CBT for anxiety, as it allows individuals to better understand what is driving their fears and unhelpful thought patterns.
+Individuals find these skills and strategies to be very powerful.
+They allow for insight into what fuels difficult reactions in a variety of situations.

-Overall, CBT is a skills-based approach which enables people to, ultimately, become their own therapist.
+Overall, Cognitive Behaviour Therapy is a skills-based approach which enables people to, ultimately, become their own therapist.
 In doing so, individuals learn how to approach challenging situations and how to keep pushing themselves into situations that once appeared too daunting to face.
-CBT is a powerful approach that offers many tools for individuals dealing with a variety of presentations.
+The skills learned can be used throughout one’s life to challenge difficult thoughts and behaviours.